moram225/stf2/README.md

 - **Metadata**: Includes generation timestamp and source information
 - **Field Details**: Field names, IDs, types, classes, values, and validation flags
 - Automatically parses 100+ forms from the CSV data

+### Option 5: LLaMA JSON Responses

+Get AI-generated responses in JSON format:
+- **Input**: Provide a text prompt or question
+- **Output**: Receive a structured JSON response
+- **Metadata**: Includes model used, token usage, and response time
+- Useful for integrating AI responses into applications

+### Option 6: Analyze Form Structure

+Examines and describes the structure of a form:
+- **Input**: Provide a form ID
+- **Output**: Receive a detailed description of the form's fields and structure
+- Helps understand what data a form collects and how it's organized

+### Option 7: Voice Chat with LLaMA

+Interactive voice chat with the LLM:
+- **Speech-to-Text**: Converts your speech to text using Whisper Turbo
+- **LLM Integration**: Sends transcribed text to LLaMA for intelligent responses
+- **Dual Input**: Use voice recording OR type text directly
+- **JSON Responses**: Gets structured responses with metadata
+- Commands: `record` (start voice), `quit` (exit), or type text directly

+### Option 8: Voice-Powered Form Filling (AUTO) 🆕

+**Intelligent, continuous form filling via voice input**:
+- **Automatic Processing**: Just press record and speak naturally - no buttons to press!
+- **Continuous STT**: Records and processes 3-second audio chunks automatically
+- **Smart Field Mapping**: LLM intelligently matches speech to appropriate form fields
+- **Real-time Updates**: See fields being filled as you speak
+- **Multi-language Support**: Works with Dutch and other languages
+- **Confidence Scoring**: Shows LLM's confidence in field assignments
+- **Session Recording**: Saves complete conversation and results

+**How it works**:
+1. Select a form ID (use option 9 to list available forms)
+2. Press ENTER to start recording
+3. Speak naturally about the information (e.g., "The patient is a dog named Buddy, age 5 years, owner is John Smith")
+4. LLM automatically fills relevant fields as it gets information
+5. Press ENTER again to stop and see final results
+6. Option to save filled form and conversation history

+### Option 9: List Available Forms

+Shows all available veterinary forms with:
+- **Form ID**: Unique identifier for each form
+- **Form Title**: Human-readable form name
+- **Field Count**: Number of fillable fields (text, textarea, select)
+- **Quick Preview**: Essential information for form selection

 ## Configuration